 Foresight Solar & Infrastructure

-- Portfolio predominantly investing in energy meters (with the ability to do other investments with similar infrastructure characteristics) plus a smaller proportion of overseas solar underlying businesses
+- Portfolio predominantly investing in energy meters, with the ability to do other investments with similar infrastructure characteristics

 - Modest target return of £1.10–£1.15 reflects lower risk profile of this VCT

 The Foresight Group has almost £1.8 billion of funds under management with infrastructure investment, including renewable energy and smart meters, topping £1.1 billion.
 The infrastructure team at Foresight is led by Jamie Richards.

 This asset-backed limited life VCT generates profits from predictable revenue streams and as such the target return, between £1.10–£1.15 per £1 invested, is modest.
 This VCT intends to invest in energy infrastructure, including smart energy meters in the UK.